 There are a whole host of plugins available for WordPress.
 It’s actually one of the platform’s most significant benefits, giving you the ability to create almost any type of website you can imagine.
 However, it’s open-source nature means that anyone can create a plugin.
 If plugins don’t get thoroughly tested or are written to a poor standard, then they too have the potential to cause security threats.

 WordPress is well known for its theming.
 Similar to plugins, anyone can create a theme, and this means that any DIYer can create and sell their design even if it’s not technically sound.
 When it comes to choosing a theme, use either one of the WordPress’ themes, an established third-party provider such as WooThemes or speak to a developer to get them to check anything you’re purchasing from a creator.

 It’s easy to spin up a website using WordPress, but doing this doesn’t guarantee speed, security, quality or overall success.
 Depending on the scale of what you’re looking for, it might be easier to outsource the project to a reputable agency.
 An agency with more experience will be able to develop a website that ticks all of your boxes, generates traffic and drives ROI.
 These top tips will help you ensure you pick the right web agency for your business.

 Overall, you shouldn’t let the misconceptions around security put you off when it comes to WordPress – it’s a robust platform that is favoured by the masses.
 Still not convinced?
-Check out our comparisons for WordPress and Joomla as well as WordPress vs Drupal which might be useful in helping you make a more informed decision about which CMS is best for your business.
+Check out these comparisons below:

 We hope this blog has proven useful to you, if you’d like to keep up to date with our hottest content, please sign up for our newsletter using the form at the bottom of the page.